Maltese Capital Management LLC Buys 25,000 Shares of Flushing Financial Co. (NASDAQ:FFIC)

-In other news, CEO John R. Buran acquired 1,800 shares of Flushing Financial stock in a transaction on Monday, November 29th.
-The shares were purchased at an average price of $23.77 per share, with a total value of $42,786.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-5.19% of the stock is currently owned by corporate insiders.

-Flushing Financial (NASDAQ:FFIC) last announced its earnings results on Thursday, January 27th.
-The bank reported $0.58 EPS for the quarter, missing the consensus estimate of $0.68 by ($0.10).
-Flushing Financial had a return on equity of 13.57% and a net margin of 27.99%.
-During the same period last year, the company earned $0.58 earnings per share.
-On average, sell-side analysts anticipate that Flushing Financial Co. will post 2.47 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 31st.
-Shareholders of record on Friday, December 10th were issued a dividend of $0.21 per share.
-This represents a $0.84 annualized dividend and a yield of 3.58%.
+The business also recently announced a quarterly dividend, which was paid on Friday, December 31st.
+Shareholders of record on Friday, December 10th were paid a $0.21 dividend.
+This represents a $0.84 dividend on an annualized basis and a yield of 3.58%.
 The ex-dividend date was Thursday, December 9th.
-Flushing Financial’s dividend payout ratio is 32.31%.
+Flushing Financial’s payout ratio is 32.31%.

-Separately, Zacks Investment Research downgraded Flushing Financial from a “hold” rating to a “sell” rating in a report on Thursday, February 3rd.
+Separately, Zacks Investment Research downgraded shares of Flushing Financial from a “hold” rating to a “sell” rating in a research report on Thursday, February 3rd.

+In related news, CEO John R. Buran bought 1,800 shares of the company’s stock in a transaction on Monday, November 29th.
+The shares were purchased at an average cost of $23.77 per share, for a total transaction of $42,786.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+5.19% of the stock is owned by insiders.

 Flushing Financial Corp. operates as a bank holding company for Flushing Savings Bank, which provides banking and financial services.
 Its principal business is attracting retail deposits from the general public and investing those deposits together with funds generated from ongoing operations and borrowings, primarily in originations and purchases of multi-family residential properties, commercial business loans, commercial real estate mortgage loans, construction loans, small business administration loans and other small business loans, mortgage loan, U.S.